ImVexed/muon/README.md

 - JS: `Object`  Go: `struct` via JSON

 ## Q: *I get `exit status 3221225781` when I try to run my program*
 - Your program likely can't find the Ultralight libraries.
 Ensure they're either installed on the system, or, in the same folder as your program.
-Currently, Muon uses the 1.1 Ultralight pre-release that hasn't yet propogated to their main site and can only be downloaded from the [Ultralight](https://github.com/ultralight-ux/Ultralight#getting-the-latest-sdk) github repo.
+Currently, Muon uses the 1.1 Ultralight pre-release that hasn't yet propagated to their main site and can only be downloaded from the [Ultralight](https://github.com/ultralight-ux/Ultralight#getting-the-latest-sdk) github repo.

 ## Q: *How do I get rid of the Console window on Windows?*
 - Add `-ldflags -H=windowsgui` to either your `go build` or `go run` to get rid of the window.